 About three weeks ago I finished my final chemo session, and I hope I never have to go through anything like that again.
 I don’t think the reality of being finished has hit me yet as I am still experiencing side effects like achiness, fatigue and the annoying numbness in my fingers and toes.
 My sense of taste has not recovered, but it’s getting better.
 Plus, I still look like I’m in treatment since I don’t have any hair.

 My appearance still says cancer.
 I hear some side effects linger for a length of time, even permanently, but I’m not considering that possibility right now.

 What I am doing is reflecting on the fact that I have come full circle from beginning to end of chemotherapy.
-I survived and came out in one piece, more or less anyway.
-During chemo I learned a lot about myself, some of which I don’t think I have even fully realized yet.
-Chemo taught me important lessons about things that really matter, things I thought I already knew.
+I made it and came out in one piece, more or less anyway.

 I would probably have to say my chemo experience was not as bad as I thought it would be.
 That’s not to say it wasn’t bad.
 It was.
 I hated it.
 I didn’t want it.
 I felt backed into a corner.
 But I adapted; we all did.

-I am so relieved to be finished with chemo, but David and I know this is really the beginning.
-Now we must find our so called “new normal” whatever that is.
+Now, I’m supposed to find my so-called “new normal,” whatever the heck that is.
 I still have more surgeries ahead.
 I still have hormone therapy.
 I still have to worry about recurrence.

-What has been one of your life’s greatest challenges?
+If applicable, what has been one of your greatest challenges with chemo?